Hounds

 Their physical activity needs should not be underestimated, and if you don’t think you will be able to make time for around 2 hours of walking a day, then this breed might not be for you.
 Check out the National Breed Club for more information on the breed, and maybe even have a look for breed clubs near you where you can meet up with people that have the same love for the American Foxhound.

-This breed doesn't require any special grooming, and its coat is easily maintained.
-Weekly brushing is adequate in removing loose dog hair and keeping the coat in tip-top condition.
-They won't need regular bathing either; a wash once a month or if they are extra dirty and smelly is more than enough to keep your hound healthy and fresh.
+This breed doesn’t require any special grooming, and its coat is easily maintained.
+Weekly brushing is adequate for removing loose dog hair and keeping the coat in tip-top condition.
+They won’t need regular bathing either; a bath once a month or if they are extra dirty and smelly is more than enough to keep your hound healthy and fresh.

 Like all dog breeds, dental hygiene is important, and you should aim to brush their teeth 2 to 3 times a week.
 This will prevent the build-up of plaque and reduce the chance of gum disease developing.
 Make sure to clip their nails if they get too long and they aren’t wearing them down naturally.